mattsimoessilva/MenuExpress/README.md

-# Mobile Order Automation System
+# MenuExpress

-The Mobile Order Automation System is a Flutter and Django-based solution designed to streamline the order management process for restaurants.
+MenuExpress is a Flutter and Django-based solution designed to streamline the order management process for restaurants.
 It provides a user-friendly mobile application for customers to place orders and an administrative dashboard for restaurant staff to manage and fulfill those orders.

 ## Features